ansys/ansys-sphinx-theme/doc/source/coding_style.rst

 should be bumped.

-To avoid constantly bumping the minor version, one approach to for source-control branching is to create release branches where only patch fixes are pushed to, and API changes occur between minor releases.
+To avoid constantly bumping the minor version, one approach to for source control branching is to create release branches where only patch fixes are pushed to, and API changes occur between minor releases.
 See `Trunk Based Development
 <https://trunkbaseddevelopment.com/>`_.
 In summary, the mainline